US House paves way for Trump impeachment probe | DW | 31.10.2019

 The resolution passed 232-196, with all Republicans voting against and two Democrats joining them.

-The investigation is focused on whether Trump pressed Ukraine investigate his Democratic political rival Joe Biden by withholding military aid and a White House meeting with the country's new president, Volodymr Zelenskiy.
+The investigation is focused on whether Trump pressed Ukraine to investigate his Democratic political rival Joe Biden, and his son Hunter, by withholding military aid and a White House meeting with the country's new president, Volodymr Zelenskiy.

-Biden, a former vice president, is the lead candidate in the Democratic presidential nomination to face Trump in the in the November 2020 election.
+Biden, a former vice president, is the lead candidate in the Democratic presidential nomination to face Trump in the November 2020 election.

 "What is at stake in all this is nothing less than our democracy," House Speaker Nancy Pelosi said before the vote.
 "It's a sad day.
 No one comes to Congress to impeach a president."

-Republicans have mostly stood by Trump, calling the Democrat-led probe a partisan effort against the presidency.
+Republicans have mostly stood by Trump, calling the Democrat-led probe a partisan effort against a presidency they have opposed since the 2015 election.

 "The President has done nothing wrong, and the Democrats know it," White House spokeswoman Stephanie Grisham said.
 She accused the Democrats of having an "unhinged obsession with this illegitimate impeachment proceeding" that hurts the American people.